alexvoronov/geonetworking/README.md

 echo 4001 127.0.0.1:4000 | java -cp target/scala-2.10/geonetworking-assembly-0.1.0-SNAPSHOT.jar net.gcdc.DuplicatorUdpServer &
 java -cp target/scala-2.10/geonetworking-assembly-0.1.0-SNAPSHOT.jar net.gcdc.StdinClient 4000 127.0.0.1:4001
 ```
+The first line compiles the source and assembles everything into one big "fat" jar.

+The second line starts a fake UDP Link Layer entity that echoes packets back.
+Echo server listens on UDP port 4001, and forwards all packets to UDP port 4000.

+The third line starts a command line client.
+The client assumes that Link Layer can be reached by sending payload to UDP port 4001, and expects that the payload from Link Layer can be received on UDP port 4000.
+The client gets BTP payload from stdin, and prints received BTP payload to stdout.

 ### Other GeoNetworking implementations